Job Schedule: Full Time Standard Hours: 40 Job Shift: Shift 1 Shift Details:

 Abides by The Ethical Standards for Clinical Documentation Improvement (CDI) Professionals as set forth by the American Health Information Management Association.

-Registered Nurse (RN) required, Bachelors Science Nursing (BSN) preferred, with recent hospital experience preferably Intensive Care Unit (ICU), Cardiac Care Unit (CCU), or strong Med/Surg.
+Registered nurse (RN) with recent clinical experience in acute care hospital, Intensive Care Unit (ICU), Cardiac Care Unit (CCU), or strong Med/Surg.or

 Certified Coding professional with 1-2 years CDS experience